Mentorship Program

 • Meeting and developing professional relationships with colleagues

-• Insight into the realities of library and information work
+• Insight into the realities of library and information work or perhaps a different field from your own

 While networking is encouraged, the Mentorship Program does not exist to facilitate job placements or internships.